-Chief Executive of Frasers Centrepoint Singapore announced the acquisition of a property on Jiak Kim Street.
+Chief Executive of Frasers Centrepoint Singapore announced the acquisition of a property (Riviere) on Jiak Kim Street.
 The company came in with the highest bid of $955 million dollars.
 Originally, a very popular nightclub known as Zouk, this 13,482 sq ft site also has its own commercial first floor that will be fully utilized.

 This 99-year-old property is considered a real gem with its amazing heritage and style.
 It sits on the banks of the Singapore River and is considered a rare find in its cosmopolitan setting.